carseven/daily-email-notion/README.md

 ***Table information:***
 By default the email table will print all the columns/properties from the notion database.
 If we need just to print some of the columns set the ```dbProperties``` list with the name of the columns we want to print.

-Be aware of the order, beacause it will be use the order from the list.
+Be aware of the order, because it will be use the order from the list.
 We could re-order the list if we want.
 ```python
 dbProperties = ['State', 'Task', 'Api-projects', 'Due', 'Kanban - State', 'Priority', 'Type']
 ```